 - Keep your apps up to date, as well.
 The update mechanism for apps that you have purchased from the Windows Store will run separately from the system updates.
 Open the Windows Store and click the three dots for the menu.
 Check under Downloads and Updates whether your applications are up to date.
 You can also see there whether automatic updates are enabled.

 - Microsoft has integrated Defender, a robust virus scanner.
 Besides relying on so-called signatures that need to be kept up to date, it also has an integrated mechanism for automatically detecting suspicious data.
 Defender launches and runs automatically.
-If it does not, Windows regularly reminds the user to do so.
+If it does not, Windows regularly alerts the user.
 For maximum protection, it is a good idea to enable auto-detection.
 Current Windows versions now offer their own virus scanner, although off-the-shelf security products offer more comprehensive protection.

 - It is also advisable to use the SmartScreen Filter, whose options you can find by entering those search terms in Windows Settings.
 This filter for the integrated browser analyzes websites and warns you before you open pages that have previously gained negative attention for distributing malware.

-- You should definitely also enable the integrated firewall.
+- Also, you should definitely enable the integrated firewall.
 If the firewall sends you an alert, take it seriously and check which program it is warning you about.
 Automatic updates, for one, occasionally trigger false alarms.
 In such cases, you can allow an exception – but, naturally, only if you are familiar with the software in question and you launched the update yourself.

 Get more privacy

-Many functions that make your everyday life easier will only function if data are uploaded to the central systems belonging to the manufacturer of your operating system by way of the cloud.
+Many functions that make everyday life seem more pleasant only work if data is also transmitted via the cloud to central systems of the operating system manufacturers.
 Microsoft is no exception to this.
-But not every user likes the idea that the manufacturer of their system is aware of where the user is, every second of the day.
-And voice recognition, too, only works if the microphone is switched to receive all the time.
+But not every user likes the idea that the manufacturer of their system is permanently aware of one’s whereabouts.
+And voice recognition, too, only works if the microphone is switched on all the time.
 So, if you are worried that your private data could be intercepted by a third party or you generally want to keep this information to yourself, you should spend more time choosing your settings in Windows.